jakesosine/shaping_verbal_behavior_through_vector_embeddings/README.md

 This web application facilitates a research study where participants:
 - Describe videos in an objective manner
 - Help define and describe behaviors shown in videos
+- The cosine similarity and dot product of the description of the embedding is compared to the description of the embedding of the video made by a human.
+- The score is then rendered back to the user.
+- The user gets 5 chances to increase their score.
 - Contribute to research evaluating novel methods for quantifying language

 ## Participation Details

 - Participation is completely voluntary
 - Participants must be 18 years or older
-- Monetary compensation of $4 is provided
+- We are using the platform [Prolific](https://www.prolific.co/) to collect data.
+- We are providing monetary compensation for participation.
-- All responses remain anonymous
-- Data is securely stored on Sharepoint
+- All responses remain anonymous.
+Data is collected in a relational database on render, and then transfered, subsequently destroyed, and securely stored on Sharepoint.

 ## Technical Stack